joshschaff/StudyPied/README.md

   - [Google GSON](https://github.com/google/gson) : Deserializes JSON strings into equivalent Java data objects
   - [Google Custom Search JSON/Atom API](https://developers.google.com/custom-search/json-api/v1/overview) : Provides various advantages over traditional webservice-specific search requests
     - Utilizes Google's search algorithm to ensure the most pertinent results on the whole of web, or just specific sites
-    - Takes care of inexact (mispelled, altnernative name, etc.)  queries
+    - Takes care of inexact (mispelled, altnernative name, etc.)  queriesArray
   - [Google Drive API](https://developers.google.com/drive/v3/web/about-sdk) : Used for import and export to Drive services
 - **[Quizlet API](https://quizlet.com/api/)** : Retrieves user generated definitions from Quizlet.com

 ### Versioning Plan
 The public API is constrained to the StudyGuide and GeneralTerm classes.
 Modification of these two structures are to be denoted by major version change.
 Addition of other features such as import/export methods and new data content will be denoted by a minor version change.
-- v0.1.0 APUSH specific guide with terms, definitions, queries, and completedness
+- v0.1.0 APUSH specific guide with terms, definitions, queriesArray, and completedness
 - v0.2.0 Guide that takes custom delimiters and categories for any topic
 - v1.0.0 Simple table interpretation support
 - v2.0.0 Images support